summa-tx/relays/golang/README.md

 ## API

-Cosmos modules expose messages, which modify state, and queries, which read state.
+Cosmos modules expose queries (which read state) and messages (which modify state).

 ### Queries